 City of St. Louis Ordinance Number 70314

-The City of St. Louis is an aging-friendly city where older residents can age in the home and neighborhood that best serves their needs and interests.
+The City of St. Louis is an aging-friendly city where older residents can age in place.

 - Exercise fiduciary oversight and faithfully administer the funds and assets of the St. Louis City Senior Fund.

 - Assess the needs of older residents (60 years and over) in the City of St. Louis.

 - Plan and set priorities for the use of funds.

 - Identify activities and programs that effectively and efficiently respond to priority needs.

 - Determine the annual allocation of funds; make grants and distributions; monitor implementation and evaluate results.